PagerDuty/incident-response-docs/docs/after/post_mortem_process.md

 You should invite the following people to the postmortem meeting,

 * Always
-    * The incident commander.
+    * The Incident Commander.
-    * The incident commander shadowee (if there was one).
+    * The Incident Commander Shadowee (if there was one).
     * Service owners involved in the incident.
     * Key engineer(s)/responders involved in the incident.
     * Engineering manager for impacted systems.
     * Product manager for impacted systems.
 * Optional
-    * Customer liaison.
+    * Customer Liaison.
 (Only SEV-1 incidents)

-The incident commander will run the meeting, keeping the discussion focused and on track.
+The Incident Commander will run the meeting, keeping the discussion focused and on track.
 However the postmortem owner will likely be doing most of the talking as they walk through the postmortem report.

 A general agenda for the meeting would be something like,